Low power continuous-wave all-optical magnetic switching in ferromagnetic nanoarrays: Introduction

 \subsection{Author contributions}

-KDS, XX, JCG, RO and WRB conceived the work.\\ KDS drafted the manuscript other than the working principle, with contributions from all authors in editing and revision stages.
-XX and RO drafted the working principle section.\\ KDS, JCG, AV, OK and HH fabricated the ASI.\\ XX and HH performed the laser illumination protocols.\\ KDS, HH and JCG performed MFM measurements.\\ XX performed FTIR measurements, simulations and absorption calculations. \\ KDS, AV and JCG performed magnetometry measurements.\\ KDS performed simulations of vertex energies.\\ KDS created CGI images.\\
+KDS, XX, JCG, RO and WRB conceived the work.\\ KDS drafted the manuscript other than the description of the absorption, with contributions from all authors in editing and revision stages.
+XX and RO drafted the description of the absorption section.\\ KDS, JCG, AV, OK and HH fabricated the ASI.\\ XX and HH performed the laser illumination protocols.\\ KDS, HH and JCG performed MFM measurements.\\ XX performed FTIR measurements, simulations and absorption calculations. \\ KDS, AV and JCG performed magnetometry measurements.\\ KDS performed simulations of vertex energies.\\ KDS created CGI images.\\